Tarbetu/DuckTongue/README.md

 # Check the languages
 duck_tongue list # no parameter!
 # Add new words, "w" for "word" and you can use "--word" instead of "-w"
-duck_tongue put -l="eo" -w="Esperi" -d="Hope - The belief or expectation that something wished for can or will happen"
+duck_tongue put -l="eo" -w="Libereco" -d="Freedom - The state of being free, of not being imprisoned or enslaved."
 # Get the word
 duck_tongue get -l="eo" -w="Esperi"
 # You can remove languages